And as usual, half my brain tied behind my back just to make it fair.

 Where is all of this Muslim backlash or backlash against Muslims?

-I mean, every time one of these events happens, like in Paris, the left starts wringing its hands worried, oh my God, oh my God, oh no, there's going to raise a more backlash against Muslims.
+I mean, every time one of these events happens, like in Paris, the left starts wringing its hands worried, oh my God, oh my God, oh no, this is going to raise some more backlash against Muslims.

 Except there never is any.